 “Force yourself to smile and you’ll soon stop frowning.
 Force yourself to laugh and you’ll soon find something to laugh about.
 Wax enthusiastic and you’ll very soon feel so.
 A being causes his own feelings.
 The greatest joy there is in life is creating.
 Splurge on it!” ~L. Ron Hubbard

 Everyone has a creative side!
 If you are unaware of yours, then get out there and discover it!
-If you have been neglecting yours then reconnect with it.
-Paint, draw, dance, write something, blog, make clothes, make jewelry, pick up a camera and snap away.
+If you have been neglecting yours, then reconnect with it.
+Paint, draw, dance, write something, blog, make clothes, make jewelry, pick up a camera, and snap away.
 Learn an instrument, sing, re-decorate your house, or take up gardening!
-The possibilities are endless!
-Just do something!
-Splurge on it!

 Possible Cause: Toxic Relationships

-If they are people you aren’t close to or are just “Facebook friends” delete them from your life and do it now!
+If they are people you aren’t close to or are just “Facebook friends”, delete them from your life and do it now!
 If you are battling with your own emotions, you certainly don’t need their negative energies plaguing you and your already fragile psyche.

 If they are close friends or family that you can’t live without, then tell them how you feel.
 Tell them what their behaviors are doing to you.
 It’s possible that they are battling their own emotions and you might just be able to help each other.
 Communication is a very powerful tool!

 The key is to really examine your life (no matter how painful), find the cause(s) and come up with a plan to correct it.
 You can’t just mask the symptoms no matter how tempting it may be to do so.
-In the end, anyone can offer their help, but it has to be you who decide to take charge and change the situation.
+In the end, anyone can offer their help, but it has to be you who decides to take charge and change the situation.
 Be well!

 Sources and Further Readings: